AveiroR7/Retailer/README.md

 # Retailer
 **Exploratory Data Analysis for Business growth** <br>

-My role as Business manager, I'll try to find out the weak areas where i can find areas to make more profit and what all problems can be derived by exploring the data, with this it would give us a complete insight of the Business.
+My role as Business manager, I'll try to find out the weak areas and the areas to make more profit and what all problems can be derived by exploring the data, with this it would give me a complete insight of the Business.